BY KRISTEN MCCARTHY

 The goal of the EDGE program is to help students prepare and learn the valuable skills it takes to become successful in college.
 Students who participate in EDGE can save time and money.
 For many students, the EDGE program has helped them to advance their college career.

 “In more than 1,200 community colleges nationwide, this is one of the highest honors an institution can receive.
 The awards are similar to being selected by your peers, comparable to the Oscar or Emmy Award,” said Dale F. Campbell, Professor and Director of the University of Florida’s Institute of Higher Education.

 Other advantages of EDGE includes early registration, help with financial aid applications, advice from dedicated counselors and access to books and computers.
 The upcoming summer EDGE program will run from June to August 2018.
 Students who are interested in participating in the EDGE program should email email@example.com or call 760-636-7970.

-For more about the Edge program see this special interview with with COD’s Vice Presidents of Student Success, Dr. Annebelle Nery.
+For more about the Edge program see this special interview with COD’s Vice Presidents of Student Success, Dr. Annebelle Nery.
 Video